Submillimeter Array: History

-The SMA project was begun in 1983 as part of a broad initiative by Irwin Shapiro, the new director of the SAO, to produce high resolution astronomical instruments across the electromagnetic spectrum.
+The SMA project was begun in 1983 as part of a broad initiative by Irwin Shapiro, the then new director of the SAO, to produce high resolution astronomical instruments across the electromagnetic spectrum.
 Initially the design called for an array consisting of six antennas, but in 1996 ASIAA joined the project and funded the construction of two additional antennas and the expansion of the correlator to accommodate the near doubling of the number of interferometer baselines.
-Sites considered for the array included Mount Graham in Arizona, a location near the South Pole, and the Atacama desert in Chile, but Mauna Kea was ultimately chosen due to its existing infrastructure, the availability of a fairly flat area for array construction, and the potential to include the JCMT and CSO in the array.
+Sites considered for the array included Mount Graham in Arizona, a location near the South Pole, and the Atacama Desert in Chile, but Mauna Kea was ultimately chosen due to its existing infrastructure, the availability of a fairly flat area for array construction, and the potential to include the JCMT and CSO in the array.
 A receiver laboratory was established at the SAO's Cambridge location in 1987.

 The antennas were constructed at Haystack Observatory in Westford, Massachusetts, partially disassembled and trucked across the United States, then shipped by sea to Hawaii.
 The antennas were reassembled in a large hangar at the Mauna Kea summit site.

 The SMA was dedicated and began official operations on November 22, 2003.

 Array Design

 The SMA was built just northwest of the saddle between the cinder cones Pu'u Poli'ahu and Pu'u Hauoki, about 140 meters below the summit of Mauna Kea.

 A perennial issue for radio interferometers, especially those with a small number of antennas, is where the antennas should be placed relative to each other, in order to produce the best synthesized images.
 In 1996 Eric Keto studied this problem for the SMA.
 He found that the most uniform sampling of spatial frequencies, and thus the cleanest (lowest sidelobe) point spread function was obtained when the antennas were arranged in the shape of a Reuleaux triangle.
-Because of that study, pads upon which SMA antennas can be placed were arranged to form four Reuleaux trangles, with the easternmost pad forming a shared corner for all four triangles.
+Because of that study, pads upon which SMA antennas can be placed were arranged to form four Reuleaux triangles, with the easternmost pad forming a shared corner for all four triangles.
 However the SMA site is a lava field with many rocky ridges and depressions, so the pads could not be placed in exactly the optimal positions.